r1chardj0n3s/parse/README.rst

 <Result ('lovely',) {}>

-Note that the "center" alignment does not test to make sure the value is actually centered.
-It just strips leading and trailing whitespace.
+Note that the "center" alignment does not test to make sure the value is centered - it just strips leading and trailing whitespace.

 Some notes for the date and time types: